 Caring for dental bonding involves following a few essential steps.
 Following a regular oral health care routine, including brushing your teeth twice a day and flossing once, is critical.
 Along with this, it is necessary to avoid biting on hard things like pens and foods like candy.
 The patient should avoid coffee, tea, and tobacco for the first two days after getting a procedure as they can lead to easy staining of the teeth.
 The patient should schedule dental cleaning procedures after every six months.

 Dental bonding is a very useful and is a beneficial procedure for the affected as it helps gain back the natural shape of the tooth.
-For more information on dental bonding feel free to contact Madison Family Dental Associates at 608-274-5970.
+For more information on dental bonding feel free to contact Madison Family Dental Associates at 608-274-5970 or request an appointment.